 5. Kaanapali, Maui

 Located in West Maui, Kaanapali is the top resort area of the Valley Isle.
 It’s home to several of Maui’s most spectacular family-friendly hotels and resorts and was the first planned resort area in Hawaii.

 Kaanapali is a neighborhood of Lahaina, one of the oldest towns in the Hawaiian islands.
 The town has a rich whaling history dating back to the 1800s.
 Lahaina is also home to one of the oldest banyan trees in the United States; it was planted over 150 years ago!
 The town also served as the capital of the Hawaiian Kingdom from 1820 to 1845.

 This is one of the best areas to stay in Hawaii for those looking for family fun and adventure.
-Kaanapali is pretty self-contained and offers all the amenities you’ll need to live your best tropical vacation life.
+Kaanapali is self-contained and offers all the amenities needed to live your tropical vacation life.

 The beach in Kaanapali is a three-mile stretch of white sand complemented by crystal-clear water and was once named America’s Best Beach.
 In the evening, don’t miss the daily cliff diving ceremony.
 At this time, a cliff diver runs along the rocky portion of the shore, lighting torches and blowing into a conch shell before diving off the top of the rock.

 Kaanapali is home to two golf courses suitable for golfers of all levels.
 You can also enjoy great shopping at Whalers Village or in Lahaina town.
 So whether you’re looking to lay out on the beach, hit the links, or partake in some retail therapy, you can find all that you need right here.